 Katakana and the Structure of Japanese

 First and foremost, we have to understand the workings of the Japanese language, the phonemic side at least.
 To distinguish words from one another, Japanese uses not a combination of consonants and vowels, like English does, but instead a fixed combination of consonant+vowel which corresponds to one letter in Japanese.
 A Japanese word will always have consonant, vowel, consonant, vowel.
-For example, the word for thank you is ‘arigatou‘, which is comprised of the signs for a-ri-ga-to-u.
-To give another example: the verb “to eat” in Japanese is ‘taberu‘, which is comprised of ta-be-ru.
+For example, the word for “thank you” is ‘arigatou‘, which consists of the signs a-ri-ga-to-u.
+To give another example: the verb “to eat” in Japanese is ‘taberu‘, which is ta-be-ru.

 A few more examples:

 (“What they say” and “what they mean”)

 - “A do ba ta i zu” Advertise